luizbgomide/sovereign/running-the-game.md

 The Silveraxe statline leaves out the bit about acid, and their **entire regeneration ability**.
 My experience is that this happens *over and over*.

 Throw out the inline stats and look up the monster from [Osric](https://osricwiki.presgas.name/doku.php?id=osric:chapter5).
 Here's an [index](/monsters).
-Osric monsters tend to be a little more powerful than OSE monsters and Sovereign delvers are more powerful than OSE characters of the same level.
+Osric monsters tend to be a little more powerful than OSE monsters and Sovereign characters are more powerful than OSE characters of the same level.

 #### Double-Check The Map